-- 1. Remove the outside air cover plate on outer can and discard. - 2.
+- 1. Remove the outside air cover plate B on outer can and discard.
+Figure 40.2. - 2.
 Install optional flex adapter to outer can with the same screws.
 Do not use plastic wire ties that come with the kit as they will melt.
 NOTE: You may need to install the flex pipe into the firebox first depending on installation.
 Attach flex to adapater with at least 2 screws. - 3.
 Ensure existing access hole in fireplace is sufficient to feed the 4 inch flex. - 4.
 After sliding can into fireplace, feed flex into cut opening to obtain outside combustion air. - 5.
 Level outer can and install appliance.
-See page 40. - 6.
-Snap the cover plates on the 2 side panels to block off room air.
-Figure 38.1.
+See page 41.

-Option Two - Installation Instructions
+Option Two - Outside Air Installation Instructions

-- 1. Remove the outside air cover plate on outer can and discard and reuse the 4 screws - 2.
+- 1. Remove the outside air cover plate B on outer can and discard and reuse the 4 screws. - 2.
 Ensure existing acces hole in fireplace will not be covered by the outer can.
 Existing outside air intake hole may be under at the rear or side of outer can.
 Outside air may also enter down existing chimney chase in some situations. - 3.
-Repeat steps 5 and 6 above with one exception.
+Repeat step 5 under Option One with one exception.
 After installing the appliance in the outer can, seal the fireplace opening and trim package with insulation to prevent air leakage into the room.